linkdd/phase-currentcost/README.md

 Functional test with fixtures to simulate CurrentCost on port COM and waited for currentCost to send messages.

+TO BE COMPLETED (goals of the project)

 Dependencies
 ============

+TO BE COMPLETED

 Installation
 ============

+TO BE COMPLETED

 Usage
 =====